bidianf/bidianf.github.io/about.md

 I am a Professor of the Practice in Economics and Data Science at Northeastern University, Seattle.
 A recent resume is available [here](https://drive.google.com/open?id=1nHral1DJRgAXUpP1R0GevKobj2dk3nrI).

 ___
 The blog gives concise introductions to topics in Machine Learning, Statistics, Economics and Mathematics.
-I focus on the mathematical derivations that build intuition for the core ideas.
+It is intended for the future me and for those who don't want to slog through dozens of pages to get to the core mathematical derivations that build intuition.
 Where needed, I include code.
-I assume knowledge of linear algebra and probability.
+Knowledge of linear algebra and probability is assumed.

  > "A picture may be worth a thousand words, a formula is worth a thousand pictures" [(Edsger Dijkstra)](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra).